5 Ways Companies Are Making Their Remote Candidate Experience Stand Out

 2. Attaching helpful resources to the virtual job interview invite

-When it comes to interviews, whether in-person or virtual, taking small steps to set candidates up for success leaves a big impression.
+When it comes to interviews, whether in-person or virtual, creating a positive candidate experience starts with setting up potential hires for success.
 This is one area in which Blinkist shines.
 Before every interview, the nonfiction book summary service sends candidates an overview of what to expect, including who they will meet and some resources to help them prepare.

 Among these resources are tips for nailing the interview, links to learn more about the company’s culture and organizational structure, and a voucher code to try the Blinkist app.
 This gives candidates a firmer understanding of what the company does and allows them to formulate better questions.

-This approach has been praised by candidates, including those who ultimately don’t land a role at Blinkist — many of whom send thank-you notes and sometimes even gifts to the company’s recruiting team.
+This approach has been praised by both in-person and remote candidates, including those who ultimately don’t land a role at Blinkist — many of whom send thank-you notes and sometimes even gifts to the company’s recruiting team.

 In a recent poll, Gartner found that 86% of organizations are incorporating video conferencing tools and other virtual technology to interview candidates during coronavirus.
 But that doesn’t have to mean abandoning the feel of the office visit altogether.